seven-sevens/react-rx-bindings/README.md

 `ReactRxBindingViewModel` to clean it up when the component unmounts.
 This is important to prevent memory leaks.

 ***Always return subscriptions from `initialize` if you don't do this, it'll cause a memory leak.***

+Also notice that we're using `.storeIn(subscriptions)`.
+This is a convenience method that will add the subscription to an array.
+It makes it cleaner to return the subscriptions from `initialize`.

 `.subscribe` runs every time the value of `email$` changes.
 Here it updates `isValid$`, which is a `@Bindable()` so the UI will update.